 Watch how touchless entry works with ButterflyMX:

-If you’ve narrowed down your options to just a couple of intercom systems but still can’t choose, take a look at the company’s reviews.
+If you’ve narrowed down your options to just a few intercom systems but still can’t choose, take a look at each company’s reviews.
 See what others are saying about their products.
 The apartment intercom you install should be a worthwhile investment that lasts for years to come.
-So, be sure to buy from a company with a positive reputation and a strong track record of reliability and service.
+So, buy from a company with a positive reputation and a strong track record of reliability and service.

 Search for reviews of the company online before purchasing.
 You can also ask fellow real estate professionals for their advice and opinions.

-Finally, it’s also smart to purchase an apartment intercom from a company that offers live support in the event you need it.
+Finally, it’s smart to purchase an apartment intercom from a company that offers live support in the event you need it.
 Some intercom providers simply don’t have the staff to offer ongoing live support.
-Others are based outside of the U.S. in different time zones and cannot provide live support at the times you’ll need it.
+Others are based outside of the U.S. in different time zones and can’t provide live support at the times you may need it.

 You’ve read this guide, done your research, and asked yourself all the tough questions.
 You know which features you want in your apartment intercom system.
 But how do you know which intercom to select?

 Choose a ButterflyMX intercom

 We’ve reviewed the best video intercoms for apartments, and ButterflyMX is the clear winner.